 By train from Rome Valle Aurelia, Ostiense, and Trastevere

-Bracciano instead, has the stunning Orsini-Odescalchi Castle, that you can reach with a 5 minutes walk from the Bracciano train station.
-The castle is an incredible landmark and is now a museum.
-I talk better about it in the next paragraph.
+Bracciano on the other hand features the Orsini-Odescalchi Castle, which you can reach with a 5 minutes walk from the Bracciano train station.
+The beach in Bracciano is 45 minutes by walking away from the train station.

-It’s really hard to choose which town on Lake Bracciano you should visit and which one you should leave out, I wouldn’t skip any of these.
+It’s really hard to choose which town on Lake Bracciano you should visit and which one you should leave out, I wouldn’t skip any of these if I had enough time to see them all.

 How to get from Bracciano train station to the beach of Lake Bracciano

-Water sports on Lake Bracciano Rome, Italy: windsurf, sail, kayak, paddleboard
+Water sports on Lake Bracciano Rome, Italy: windsurf, sail, kayak, sap

 The lake is the perfect place to start your windsurfing or sailing lessons, or for a relaxing kayak tour.
 There are many clubs where you can rent the tools for your water sports.
 You’ll find shops that rent kayaks on the main beaches of the three towns on Lake Bracciano.
 Have a look at the map in this post for reference.